tawandakasunzuma/TAWKAS25106_FTO2502_A1_Tawanda_Kasunzuma_CDV03/README.md

 ## Project Overview

-The goal is to craft a clear, concise, and compelling resume that not only reflects your qualifications but also emphasises your suitability for software development positions.
+The goal is to craft a clear, concise, and compelling resume that not only reflects your qualifications but also emphasizes your suitability for software development positions.
 This involves presenting your information in a professional format that captures the attention of hiring managers in the tech industry.

 ### Practical Steps for the Project